Reductions for empty properties

 |Over 10 years||300%|

-If you would like help in bringing an empty property back into use then please look at empty homes.
+If you would like help in bringing an empty property back into use then please visit our empty homes guidance page.

 Uninhabitable properties and Council Tax